 are presently >500,000 BC patients alive in the US.
 It accounts for about 5% of all new

 cancers in the US.
 It is also the most expensive cancer to treat from diagnosis to death.

 Almost a third of BC patients present with MIBC.

-This is a Phase Ib open-label clinical trial for patients with cisplatin-ineligible MIBC
+This is a Phase Ib open-label clinical trial for patients that are either

-resection of the first transurethral resection of bladder tumor (TURBT) that showed
+recent transurethral resection of bladder tumor (TURBT) that showed muscularis propria